About

 STAT News

-ViewScientific AmericanEstablished in 1845 and redesigned in October 2010, Scientific American remains the oldest continuously-published magazine in the United States.
-Written for leaders in business and technology, the outlet synthesizes science, technology and business into the clearest view of the future.
-Explores important ideas early, months and years before other media recognize their importance.
-Identifies and delivers the latest developments in biotechnology and information science, also with business-critical R&D across a broad range of fields.
-The magazine publishes 15 foreign language editions and has a total of more than 1,000,000 copies in circulation worldwide.
-Regular sections include Forum, which provides a platform for external experts to comment on science policy; Science Agenda, where editors can discuss different science issues; and Insights, which profiles a scientist or researcher and analyzes their contribution to society.
+ViewScientific AmericanEstablished in 1845, Scientific American remains the oldest continuously-published magazine in the United States.
+Redesigned in October 2010, the publication covers the most important and exciting research in science, health, technology, the environment, and society, exploring important ideas often months and years before other media recognizes their importance.
+The magazine publishes 15 foreign language editions, and regular sections include Forum, which provides a platform for external experts to comment on science policy; Science Agenda, where editors can discuss different science issues; and Insights, which profiles a scientist or researcher and analyzes their contribution to society.
 Other sections include Anti Gravity and Skeptic.
 Regular columns include The Science of Health and TechnoFiles.
 Publicists should feel free to pitch anytime, although they should avoid pitching individual products or new company officer announcements.
-They should focus on science-based stories that are better told be a journalist than an expert.
-Email is always the preferred method for pitching.
-Writers should explain their idea and list the sources they plan to speak with.
-Also include one or two clips, or links to online writing samples.
-Editors try to respond in two to three weeks, but if you haven't heard back within a month feel free to follow up.
+They should focus on science-based stories that are better told by a journalist than an expert.

-ViewEEndpoints NewsEndpoints News covers Biopharmaceutical industry.
-Offers the latest data-driven news and analysis for industry professionals covering research and development.
+ViewEndpoints NewsEndpoints News covers Biopharmaceutical industry.
+Offers data-driven news and analysis for industry professionals covering research and development.
 Content is a combination of originally produced and curated from around the web and is available in real-time and via a daily newsletter.
 This site is available via RSS (Really Simple Syndication).

 ViewUse CisionOne to find more relevant outletsExplore journalists that write for Bio-IT World